 Both of these companies only sell usage-based policies.
-With Root, you’ll be required to install the company’s app on your phone in order to apply for coverage, file claims, track your driving behavior, etc. The company currently offers coverage in 28 states.
+With Root, you’ll be required to install the company’s app on your phone in order to apply for coverage, file insurance claims, track your driving behavior, etc. The company currently offers coverage in 28 states.

-In the case of Metromile, you can purchase policies based on your mileage or your driving behavior, depending on your preference and how you choose to allow the company to track your driving.
+In the case of Metromile, you can purchase auto insurance policies based on your mileage or your driving behavior, depending on your preference and how you choose to allow the company to track your driving.
 At this time, you’ll only be able to purchase Metromile in eight states, however.

 Take a look at this table for a full list of Root and Metromile availability.

 |State||Metromile Policies are Available for Purchase||Root Policies are Available for Purchase|

 If you’re interested in either of these policy-types, you can find out more by speaking with an insurance or agent, or as we already noted, downloading the Root app.

 Which auto insurance companies offer usage-based auto insurance discounts?